Twins vs. Tigers Player Props Betting Odds

 Torkelson Stats

-- Torkelson has recorded at least one hit in five straight games.
-In his last five games he is batting .381 with two doubles, two home runs, four walks and six RBI.
+- Torkelson will look for his seventh straight game with a hit in this matchup.
+In his last 10 games he is batting .282 with four doubles, two home runs, seven walks and six RBI.

 Torkelson Recent Games